-Knowing I practiced meditation and studied Buddhism, a friend once asked me, “What would Buddha do?,” similar to the familiar phrase, “What would Jesus do?”
-I thought of and replied “What Would G Bu Do?"
-(G Bu being short for Gotama Buddha) which eventually became the name for this site.
+A friend once asked, “What would Buddha do?”- echoing the familiar “What would Jesus do?”
+I retorted, “What Would G Bu Do?”
+(G Bu short for Gotama Buddha), which eventually became the name for this site.

-This site began as a personal collection of notes on mindfulness, meditation, and Buddhism.
-I continue to revisit, edit, and expand it.
-It is intended to be an accessible guide for anyone interested in exploring these ideas, whether from a religious, spiritual, or secular perspective.
+This site began as a small collection of personal notes on mindfulness, meditation, and Buddhism, intended to be portable and easily accessible.
+Over time, it has expanded through feedback, conversations, reading, contemplation, and ongoing practice.
+The original intent remains the same: to serve as a helpful guide for anyone exploring these ideas, whether from a spiritual, religious, or secular perspective.

 Overview

-Feel free to click on any of the items above or in the menu tab to explore the site.
+Click on any of the items above or any tab in the menu that may resonate with you or interest you to explore the site.

 COMMENTARY